-Vaginal tablet[54-63]: Vaginal tablets are prepared in such a way that they will melt, or disintegrate in the vagina and release the medication in the cavity.
+Vaginal tablet: Vaginal tablets are prepared in such a way that they will melt, or disintegrate in the vagina and release the medication in the cavity.
 Vaginal tablet contains all the excipients of a normal conventional tablet.
-The tablets are prepared by direct compression method and effervescing agents can be incorporated into formulations to enhance the swellability and release of the drug.
+The tablets are prepared by direct compression method and effervescing agents can be incorporated into formulations to enhance the swellabilty and release of the drug54.
 Tablets offer the advantage of ease of manufacture and insertion.
 Tablets are stable and less messy to handle than creams or ointments.
 For example, Clotrimazole vaginal tablet have been used to prevent vaginal candidiasis.
-Ultra-low dose estriol and Lactobacillus acidophilus vaginal tablets (Gynoflor®) were found to be effective in treating vaginal atrophy in postmenopausal breast cancer patients.
-Bio adhesive vaginal candidiasis.
-Vaginal cream Vaginal creams are used to deliver the antifungal, antibacterial and contraceptive drugs topically.
+Ultra-low dose estriol and Lactobacillus acidophilus vaginal tablets (Gynoflor®) were found to be effective in treating vaginal atrophy in postmenopausal breast cancer patients55-58.
+Bio adhesive vaginal tablets containing cyclodextrin complex of itraconazole were developed to prevent vaginal candidiasis.
+Vaginal creams are used to deliver the antifungal, antibacterial and contraceptive drugs topically59-62.
 Vaginal creams are messy to apply, uncomfortable and sometimes embarrassing when they leak into the underclothing.
-Also, the exact dose is not provided because of the heterogeneous distribution of the formulation when applied into the vagina as they are easy to use, for-mulate and are easily available.
-Premarin vaginal cream is indicated for the treatment of patients with refractory endometria.
+Also, the exact dose is not provided because of the heterogeneous distribution of the formulation when applied into the vagina as they are easy to use, formulate and are easily available.
+Premarin vaginal cream is indicated for the treatment of patients with refractory endometria63.
 Conjugated equine estrogen vaginal cream can be used to relieve menopausal atrophic Vaginitis.
-Bacterial vaginosis can be treated by clindamycin cream.Dienoestrol cream may be useful in the symptomatic prevention of vaginal atrophy in postmenopausal women.Postmenopousal vaginal atrophy can be treated with ovestin vaginal cream and estradiol vaginal cream.
+Bacterial vaginosis can be treated by clindamycin cream.
+Dienoestrol cream may be useful in the symptomatic prevention of vaginal atrophy in postmenopausal women.
+Postmenopousal vaginal atrophy can be treated with ovestin vaginal cream and estradiol vaginal cream.

 Vaginal foam: Vaginal foams are contraceptive foams, used to prevent conception.
 Spermicide is added in vaginal foam to destroy the sperm and reduce the chances of pregnancy.
 The foam produces a partition between the sperm and the egg.
 It is very essential to administer the foam correctly and intercourse should be happening within 1h.
 Advantages of vaginal foams include availability in market and can be used as a lubricant during sexual intercourse.
 Different disadvantages have been reported like they produce messiness, not effective against other sexually contagious diseases, may produce inflammation, irritation of vagina, and should be used with other contraceptive device to make it effective.
-Vaginal froth containing a remedially compelling measure of rifaximin was observed to be helpful in the treatment of vaginal diseases, especially bacterial vaginosis.[64]
+Vaginal froth containing a remedially compelling measure of rifaximin was observed to be helpful in the treatment of vaginal diseases, especially bacterial vaginosis.

-Vaginal gel[65-71]: Vaginal gels containing antibacterial drugs have been used to prevent various vaginal infections.
+Vaginal gel: Vaginal gels containing antibacterial drugs have been used to prevent various vaginal infections.
 They can also be used to reduce vaginal irritation, discharge and other sexual problems.
 Bacterial vaginosis is an infection of the vagina caused by overgrowth of the bacteria and this infection can be treated by vaginal gel.
 Vaginal gels have been commonly used to deliver agents that tighten the vaginal area by contracting the vaginal muscles, helping in enhanced sexual pleasure.
 In vaginal dryness, gels are used as a lubricant.
 Some disadvantages of vaginal gels are that they are contraindicated during menstruation and pregnancy.
 They may suffer from leakiness and messiness.
 Examples: Hyaluronic acid vaginal gel can be applied in case of vaginal dryness.
 Researchers have found that certain vaginal gel having antiretroviral drugs may decrease the risk of HIV infection among women.
-Tenofovir vaginal gel has been investigated in the prophylaxis of HIV.
-Vaginal suppositories There are a large number of vaginal suppositories in the market which are used to release antifungal and antibacterial drugs in the vagina for different vaginal infections.
+Tenofovir vaginal gel has been investigated in the prophylaxis of HIV vaginal suppositories.
+There are a large number of vaginal suppositories in the market which are used to release antifungal and antibacterial drugs in the vagina for different vaginal infections.
 Reported advantages with vaginal suppositories include avoiding the first pass metabolism, ease to formulate, and self- administration.
-Different disadvantages are also seen like they produce messiness, less bioadhesion, contraindicated during pregnancy and other sexual problems.
-For example, vaginal suppositories with lactobacillus were formulated and evaluated to decrease the recurrence of urinary tract infections (UTI) following antimicrobial therapy.
-Progesterone vaginal suppositories were developed for the prevention of premenstrual syndrome.
-Prostaglandin suppositories were found to be effective for vaginal infection.
-Amphotericin B vaginal suppositories were developed for the treatment of non-Candida albicans vaginitis in women.
-Prostaglandin E2 vaginal suppositories were found to be efficacious in the treatment of persistent postpartum uterine atony.